-<The Product Specification should contain a table structured as below, listing the quality measures from Table C-7-1 which are applicable to the Product Specification, replacing the “Evaluation Scope” column with a column identifying the scope in that Product Specification.
+<The Product Specification should contain a table structured as below, listing the quality measures from Table C-6-1 which are applicable to the Product Specification, replacing the “Evaluation Scope” column with a column identifying the scope in that Product Specification.

-The “Scope in S-1XX” column should describe the scepe of the quality measure, either a named scope identified in S-1xx, or a descriptive scope such as “whole dataset”, “features with surface geometry”, “Feature types X, Y, and Z”, “data coding format 1 (point coverage)”, “data coding format 2 (grid coverage)”, etc.
+The “Scope in S-1XX” column should describe the scope of the quality measure, either a named scope identified in S-1xx, or a descriptive scope such as “whole dataset”, “features with surface geometry”, “Feature types X, Y, and Z”, “data coding format 1 (point coverage)”, “data coding format 2 (grid coverage)”, etc.

 The language about indicating data quality measures in the Application Schema and providing the encoding description should be modified as appropriate.>

+Table C-7-1 – Template table for list of data quality measures in Product Specifications